 Through the Initiative, we have established relationships with National Service Partners who believe in empowering women and girls in the communities where our members are.
-Currently, our partners include Dress for Success and Girls Who Code, which members can engage to impact women’s wellness in their communities.
-We are continuously working to add to our list of National Service Partners with other networked nonprofits committed to this purpose.
+Currently, our partners include Dress for Success and Girls Who Code, and we are continuously working to add to our list of National Service Partners with other networked nonprofits committed to this purpose.